 Sister restaurant to the popular New York outpost, Bar Boulud London at Mandarin Oriental Hyde Park is the heart of Knightsbridge.
 The seasonal bistro menu includes an impressive selection of house-made terrines and pâtés, as well as a handful of signature sausages and burgers, adding an American touch to this French inflected bistro and wine bar.
 The interiors are inspired by a contemporary take on the craft of winemaking with a sleek open kitchen and vaulted ceilings, while the deep, red-leather banquettes and zinc-topped bar create a comfortable and welcoming surrounding for a truly unique London experience.
 The wine list focuses on Burgundy and the Rhône Valley, including many fine selections by the glass, as well as a wide array of draught and bottled beers.
 Two private dining rooms await those seeking a more intimate gathering.

 Located in the luxury retail and dining atrium of the Marina Bay Sands Resort & Casino, just across from the Sands Theatre, db Bistro & Oyster Bar offers an exciting mix of traditional French bistro cooking with contemporary American flavors, and a world-renown collection of signature burgers.
-Chef Daniel Boulud re-interprets the classic Parisian bistro while sharing the energy and style of the acclaimed original db Bistro Moderne in Midtown Manhattan.
+Chef Daniel Boulud reinterprets the classic Parisian bistro while sharing the energy and style of his acclaimed db Bistro Moderne in Midtown Manhattan.
 In addition to the slew of Parisian bistro favourites and New York-style burgers that have found pride of place on the menu, the revamped menu brings with it plenty from the sea.
-The striking, modern-bistro aesthetics includes a stylish 15-seat bar as well as an informal lounge area for casual dining.
-A private room seating up to 20 is available for personal and business entertaining.
+The striking, modern-bistro aesthetics include a stylish 23-seat bar as well as an informal lounge area for casual dining, a private room seating up to 20 is available for personal and business entertaining.